-The SD is also a boon for eyeglasses wearers, with its extended 18mm eye relief.
-Comfort and ergonomics are up to par with most, and is overall very enjoyable to use.
+The SD is also a boon for spectacle wearers, with its extended 18mm eye relief.
+Comfort and ergonomics are on par with most, and is overall very enjoyable to use.
 The only exception might be the focus wheel, which takes a fair bit of effort to move around.
 Fine adjustments can be a challenge, especially in the heat of the moment when you’re tracking a fast moving flock.

-Nevertheless, the Pentax SD is one of the most reliable bird watching binoculars you can ever hope to use.
+Nevertheless, the Pentax SD is one of the most reliable bird watching pair of binoculars you can ever hope to use.

 - 30-year warranty

-- Durable and waterproof up to 3 meters
+- Durable and waterproof up to 3 metres

 - Accurate colour and image reproduction